Yum China: Brands

 Yum China has several subsidiary brands, including KFC, Taco Bell, Pizza Hut, COFFii & JOY (a coffee bar launched in 2018), Huang Ji Huang (a casual dining franchise), East Dawning (a Jiangnan cuisine fast food franchise) and Little Sheep.
 Little Sheep has around 200 restaurants in China, thirty in eleven US states (most of which have been rebranded to Happy Lamb), mostly in California, seventeen in Japan, nine in Canada and one in Jakarta, Indonesia.

+Yum China, alongside LongRange Capital, acquired Pizza Hut from Yum!
+Brands in 2026, Yum China acquired its Chinese operations.

 Number of units as of 2024: